HighPool/uni_but_fme_VSV/README.md

-# VSV – Machine Vision
+# Machine Vision

 ## Objective of the course – aims of the course unit:
 To acquaint students with basic principles of interaction of radiation with matter, with instrumentation for applications of computer vision in industry, and with image processing methods used in machine vision applications.

 ## At the end of the course, the students will be able to:

-1. Select appropriate instrumentation for various machine vision applications,
+- Select appropriate instrumentation for various machine vision applications
-2. design appropriate installation of the instrumentation,
+- Design appropriate installation of the instrumentation
-3. create data processing parts of machine vision systems for basic machine vision applications.
+- create data processing parts of machine vision systems for basic machine vision applications

 ## Prerequisites:
 Expected to have basic knowledge of algorithms, programming, and of fundamental concepts in mathematics and physics.